 - Hard core/scrap brick and stone pieces

-Placing the Stones
+5. Place the Stones

-Plot out your design and lay out the biggest or deepest stones first – in this case the white cobbles, the slate shards around the edge and the black skimmer stones.
+Plot out your design and lay out the biggest or deepest stones first.
+In this case, the white cobbles, the slate shards around the edge and the black skimmer stones.
 Use an old plate to mark the central circle.

 Two important points to ensure that you create a solid and successful mosaic:

-Most of each stone needs to be beneath the surface with just the top edge showing.
+- Most of each stone needs to be beneath the surface with just the top edge showing.

-It is important to have firm contact between the stones as they serve to support each other.
+- It is important to have firm contact between the stones as they serve to support each other.

 Once the largest stones have been placed raise the level around them with more dry sand/cement mix to the right height to bed the smaller stones in.
 Make sure the stones are arranged tightly together, tamped down and use the spirit level.